SEO Glossary

 Overture: Overture is the most widely used PPC (Pay per click) Search engine.
 Its results are displayed on many search engines and portal sites, including AltaVista, GO, HotBot, iWon, Lycos, MSN Search and NBCi.

 Outsourcing SEO: SEO Outsourcing is a business practice in which a company hires a third party to perform search engine optimization tasks, handle operations or provide services for the company.
-SEO Outsourcing can benefit a company because it allows them to focus on their core business while someone else takes care of the details.
+SEO outsourcing can benefit a company by allowing it to focus on its core business while someone else takes care of the details.
 Outsourcing SEO can also be risky for a business because they may be unable to find a replacement for the third party once they are no longer needed.
-Outsourced SEO services have existed for many years and are still a popular business practice.
+Outsourced SEO services have existed for many years and are still popular.
 Outsourcing can also be a cost-effective way to improve efficiency and increase profits.

 Search Engine Glossary – P

-PFI: PFI, also known as Pay for inclusion, is when a site has to pay to be included either in a particular search engine’s results or directory.
+PFI: PFI, also known as Pay for inclusion, is when a site must pay to be included in a particular search engine’s results or directory.
 Examples of this include the Yahoo!
 Directory and Site Match.

-Pop Under: The same as a Popup, except instead of the ads opening on top over your browser window, they open underneath.
+Pop Under: This is the same as a Popup, except the ads open underneath instead of opening on top of your browser window.

-Portal: Portal is a marketing term usually used to describe a site that has been designed to be the first opened by someone’s browser.
-Portals are often used as the Home page for someone and nearly always contain a search function of some kind.
-There are portals for all types of industry, ranging from Marketing all the way to Online Auctions.
-Yahoo!
-And MSN are good examples of a Web portal.
+Portal: Portal is a marketing term usually used to describe a site designed to be the first opened by someone’s browser.
+Portals are often used as the Home page for someone and nearly always contain a search function.
+There are portals for all industries, ranging from marketing to online auctions.
+Yahoo! and MSN are good examples of web portals.

-PR: PR, also known as Page rank is a scale based from 0 – to 10 in order to try and determine the importance of a web page on the internet.
-A high PR used to be a sure way to get a site listed #1 for a particular key phrase with little or no other effort required.
-PR is based on link popularity and calculated by an extremely complex algorithm called the Checksum.
+PR: PR, also known as page rank, is a scale based on 0 – 10 to determine the importance of a web page on the internet.
+A high PR was a sure way to get a site listed as #1 for a particular key phrase with little or no other effort required.
+PR is based on link popularity and is calculated using an extremely complex algorithm called the Checksum.
 PR still plays quite a large part in the SEO world.
 Page Rank is a registered trademark owned by Google (The inventors of the Ranking System).

 Search Engine Glossary – Q